tffdev/Lumi/README.md

 Luma Game Creator - version 0.0.1
 --------------------------------------------------------
-Luma Game Creator will be the fastest and easiest open-source solution for making 2D game prototypes.
+Luma Game Creator will a fast and easy open-source solution for making 2D game prototypes.

 Report bugs and download new versions at https://github.com/tfcat/lumagamecreator